fostroll/mordl/doc/README_NER.md

 if you need more help.

 Also, note, that before you can make NE tagging, you should make UPOS and FEATS tagging.
-See the pipeline in our
+See the **MISC:NE** pipeline in our [example notebook](https://github.com/fostroll/mordl/blob/master/examples/mordl.ipynb) example notebook.
-[example notebook](https://github.com/fostroll/mordl/blob/master/examples/mordl.ipynb)

 Because we assume that NE tags are found only in `'MISC:NE'` feature, a single token may have only one Named-entity tag.
 If your sutuation is different, and